Frankenstein (2025 film): Prelude

-Victor's story
+Part I: Victor's Tale

-Victor's mother dies giving birth to his younger brother William, who becomes the favorite of their aristocratic father, a renowned physician.
-Grieving his mother and hardened by his father's abuse, Victor grows to become a brilliant, arrogant surgeon, and becomes obsessed with "curing" death through science.
-In 1855, Victor is expelled from the Royal College of Surgeons of Edinburgh following a demonstration of his research into reanimating corpses, which a disciplinary tribunal views as sacrilege.
+Victor's mother dies giving birth to his younger brother, William, who becomes the favorite of their renowned, aristocratic father.
+Grieving his mother and resenting his abusive father, Victor becomes a brilliant, arrogant surgeon obsessed with "curing" death through science.
+He is expelled from the Royal College of Surgeons of Edinburgh for reanimating a corpse, which a disciplinary tribunal denounces as sacrilege.

-Arms merchant Henrich Harlander approaches Victor and offers him unlimited funding and an isolated tower to continue his experiments.
-Victor enlists William's assistance in building his laboratory.
-Victor becomes smitten with William's fiancé Elizabeth, who is Harlander's niece.
-They flirt, but she declines his advances.
+Arms merchant Henrich Harlander, impressed by his presentation, offers Victor unlimited funding and an isolated tower to continue his experiments under an unnamed condition.
+Enlisting William's assistance in building his laboratory, Victor becomes smitten with Elizabeth, Harlander's niece and William's fiancée, who declines his advances.

-When an impatient Harlander demands results, Victor harvests body parts from hanged criminals and soldiers killed in the ongoing Crimean War, fashioning a large creature to reanimate.
-He prepares to harness lightning during a storm, planning to send electric currents through the lymphatic system to produce energy for the heart and brain.
-As the storm approaches, Harlander reveals that he is dying of syphilis and demands his brain be put into the Creature.
-Victor refuses, and Harlander falls to his death in an attempt to sabotage the experiment.
-Victor electrifies the Creature, but it fails to reanimate.
+When an impatient Harlander demands results within a week, Victor fashions parts from criminals and soldiers killed in the ongoing Crimean War into a body to reanimate.
+Harlander reveals he is dying of syphilis and unveils his condition – he wants his brain transplanted into the body of the Creature.
+When Victor refuses, Harlander attempts to sabotage the experiment, but falls to his death.
+Lightning strikes the Creature as planned, but it fails to reanimate.